Port Electrification Grant

 We met with the Washington Public Ports Association to inform ports about the program and to encourage potential applicants to conduct local community engagement activities as they develop their projects.
 Community engagement is included in the scoring criteria that will be used when applications are evaluated.

 The Climate Commitment Act (CCA) sets investment goals for the allocation of the Carbon Emissions Reduction Account: 40% of total investments are to provide direct and meaningful benefits to vulnerable populations within the boundaries of overburdened communities (as defined within the CCA), and at least 10% of total investments are to be used for projects formally supported by a tribal resolution.
-The scoring criteria used for evaluating applications will consider whether the project provides benefits to vulnerable populations within overburdened communities, as well as whether it is supported by a tribal resolution.
+The scoring criteria used for evaluating applications considered whether the project provides benefits to vulnerable populations within overburdened communities, as well as whether it is supported by a tribal resolution.

 How these projects will benefit Washington residents